Nine for 9: A Year on from the launch of Drupal 9

 3) The most beautiful front-end theme joins the core

-An updated modern look, WCAG AA accessibility, support for Drupal’s newest functionality, responsive grids, high contrasts, saturated colors, simple forms — all this and much more in the new core Olivero theme.
+An updated modern look, WCAG AA accessibility, support for Drupal’s newest functionality, responsive grids, high contrasts, saturated colours, simple forms — all this and much more in the new core Olivero theme.
 Ever since its first demos were shown to the world, it was called one of the best new features in Drupal 9 — and certainly, the most beautiful one, if community comments are anything to go by.

 The Olivero theme was named after the accessibility expert and contributor Rachel Olivero.
 It was officially included with the core as a beta experimental front-end theme in Drupal 9.1.0 that was released in December 2020.
 It is currently not possible to create a subtheme with Olivero, but the support for subtheming is underway, so themers should get ready to create their own variations of Olivero.